FAQ

 Was your question not answered?

-If you could not find the answers you were looking for anywhere on our website, please reach out via our contact form or by e-mail.
+You will find the answers to questions on legal, funding, copyright, licensing, and privacy matters here.
+If you cannot find the answers you were looking for anywhere on our website, please reach out via our contact form or by e-mail.